 The exhibition "Happily Ever After.
 Europe Illustrates the Grimms" takes a look at a wide variety of contemporary European fairy-tale illustrations.
 A representative selection of fairy-tale editions from 13 countries shows how fairy tales can be modernized in a highly original, bold, and witty style free of old pictorial traditions.
 As in the fairy tale texts themselves, many things are possible in their visual interpretations: Little Red Riding Hood gets lost in the urban jungle (Roberto Innocenti), Hansel and Gretel wander through the forest as comic figures (Sophia Martineck), or the Bremen Town Musicians become militant labour leaders (Claudia Palmarucci).

 The travelling exhibition invites visitors to rediscover the fantastic and the marvelous of fairy tales in enchanting and disenchanting pictures.
-Children are also encouraged to submit their own illustrations for an online exhibition of Brothers Grimm fairy tales.

 Content of the exhibition: